Introduction -contractor limited company tax (UK)

 In advance of reading the below, we have detailed all relevant filing dates.
 This will show you how to keep track of taxes as a contractor and you may need to meet these dates as both a company director and someone who files a Self-Assessment Tax Return.
 It is a good idea to make diary notes of these to track which dates need meeting each year.

 Furthermore, when you have your own company, one of the main responsibilities is filing annual company accounts.
-A good accountant will take care of this for you.
+A good accountant will take care of this and any tax requirements for contractors.
 They will also look after the filing of official documents and let you know when to make a payment for a limited company tax liability.

 Limited company tax explained and the types of contractor taxation